cmcquillan/quill.codes/content/posts/squeeze-extra-performance-with-string-create/index.md

 ### How Does It Work?

-Let's take a deep dive into the `String` object in C#.
-Since the .NET Runtime is now open source and developed in the open, the code is [available on GitHub](https://github.com/dotnet/runtime/blob/master/src/libraries/System.Private.CoreLib/src/System/String.cs). `String` also has many partial classes spread across other files, but the code we need is in the primary **String.cs** location.
+The .NET Core codebase open source and [developed on GitHub](https://github.com/dotnet/runtime/blob/master/src/libraries/System.Private.CoreLib/src/System/String.cs.
+This provides a great opportunity to dive in and analyze Microsoft's own practices.
+They provided the **Create** API, so seeing how they use it should provide valuable insight.
+Let's start with a deep dive into the `String` object and its relevant APIs.

-To naively build a string out of bytes, you need to use the constructor that requires a [pointer to a character array](https://github.com/dotnet/runtime/blob/master/src/libraries/System.Private.CoreLib/src/System/String.cs#L57).
-Using this API directly would require placing bytes into specific indexed (`[]`) locations.
+To generically build a string out of raw character data, you need to use the constructor that requires a [pointer to a `char` array](https://github.com/dotnet/runtime/blob/master/src/libraries/System.Private.CoreLib/src/System/String.cs#L57).
+Using this API directly would require placing individual characters into specific array locations.
 Below is the code that runs when you allocate a string using this constructor.
 There are many other ways to create strings, but this is what I consider the most comparable to the **Create** method.

 ```csharp {hl_lines=["6-11"],linenostart=57}
 string Ctor(char[]? value)